kazu-yamamoto/distrib-bench/README.md

 ### client (172.16.1.2):

+    % make
     % erl -noshell -name bar@172.16.1.2 -setcookie abc -run erlclient start_client foo@172.16.1.1 1000 1000

 Note the last two arguments are the number of packets and their size.

 ## Credits